 * Bandit problems and action selection

-* Temporal difference methods
+* Temporal difference learning

 * Function approximation for generalisation

-* Actor-critic method
+* Actor-critic and gradient-based optimisation

 * Multi-agent reinforcement learning